Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Discussion

 \section{Discussion}

-Our results suggest that strong polydispersity is present at the cloud base, but as the cloud structure reaches lower pressures the cloud size distribution narrows, and in the log g = 4.25 case, shows highly monodisperse characteristics in the upper atmosphere.
+Our results suggest that strong polydispersity is present at the cloud base, but as the cloud structure reaches lower pressures the cloud size distribution narrows, eventually showing highly monodisperse characteristics in the upper atmosphere.
 We suggest this is a key benefit from the three-moment scheme, where the variance of the distribution is self-consistently calculated due to the addition of the second moment to the scheme.
 In addition, we suggest the variation in settling velocity between the moments, where the second moment settles at the highest rate, is an important part of this processes, as reducing the value of $Z_{\rm c}$ relative to $\rho_{\rm c}$ and $N_{\rm c}$ decreases the variance of the distribution with height.
-This is seen in Figure \ref{fig:1D_KCl} for the log g = 3.25 case, where a gradient towards smaller particles is produced in the representative particle size in the upper atmosphere for the gamma distribution, while the monodisperse results show a constant value.
+This is seen most strongly in Figure \ref{fig:1D_KCl} for the log g = 3.25 case, where a gradient towards smaller particles is produced in the representative particle size in the upper atmosphere for the gamma distribution, while the monodisperse results show a constant value.

 \citet{Woitke2020} outline an approach to limit the coupling of cloud particles to the diffusive mixing of the atmosphere dependent on the local Stokes number of the particle relative to the largest turbulent eddy size.
 In this study, we assumed all particles were equally affected by the vertical diffusive motions through the $K_{\rm zz}$ value.
 We suggest that this Stokes number would also be moment dependent, resulting in further differentiation between the moment solutions, due to the first and second moments being more decoupled from the diffusive vertical mixing rate than the zeroth.
 This would likely result in a further decrease in the variance and representative particle mass in the upper atmosphere compared to the results presented in this study.